What Rainbow Analyst Can Do For YouOverview

-The Issue Tracker, Data Explorer, Cell Inspector, and Risk Map functions (explained above) are all to be found in the Detailed Analysis group on the Rainbow menu.
+The Sample Data, Data Explorer, Cell Inspector, and Risk Map functions (explained above) are all to be found in the Detailed Analysis group on the Rainbow menu.

-Under Issue Tracker, Comments Report generates a report on all flagged issues and/or all cell notes or threaded comments in the workbook.
+Under Sample Data, Comments Report generates a report on all flagged issues and/or all cell notes or threaded comments in the workbook.
 Delete Comments correspondingly lets you delete all flagged issues and/or all comments.

 Under Risk Map, Logic Analysis can report on up to 24 items related to cell types and dependency logic, and Analysis Wheel lets you select from Rainbow’s whole range of analysis options, run the analysis, and then review the highlighted cells in the current sheet.

 This is the quick and easy way to get a workbook ready for analysis and auditing.

 The Quick Clean-Up function provides a quick and simple way to prepare a workbook for detailed analysis using Rainbow’s other functions.
 It combines various operations from the Security Manager and Format Editor functions to unhide hidden sheets, unprotect protected sheets, and unhide hidden rows and columns.